jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 This revelation surprised everyone.
 The martial arts community assumed one discipline would reign supreme.
 But none did because each discipline had a limited toolbox of techniques.
 Sometimes those techniques were very effective in a real fight, like Brazilian jiu-jitsu's submissions or wrestling's dominant control.
 But many techniques like karate's katas, taekwondo's flashy high kicks, and boxing's obsession with standing toe-to-toe and swinging for a knockout were easily countered and therefore [ineffective](https://youtube.com/shorts/4IjqBuo3Bow?feature=share).

-After several more years of fighting in "no rules" martial arts tournaments it became clear that some martial art disciplines were more effective than others, but each had drawbacks and none was complete.
+After several more years of fighting in "no-holds-barred" martial arts tournaments it became clear that some martial art disciplines were more effective than others, but each had drawbacks and none was complete.
 As Ultimate Fighting grew in popularity during the 1990s and 2000s, it forced all martial art communities to reflect on their techniques and beliefs.

-As said in the opening quote, many practioners, referees, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out". i.e. they're power base was knowing what were ineffective self-defense techniques.
+As said in the opening quote, many practioners, referees, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out".
+Teaching ineffective self-defense techniques isn't good job security.
+Giving out awards in a floundering discipline is likewise not a good power base.
+When their existing students got beat up, the worst offenders would invalidate the pain by commenting the students didn't do the techniques properly.

 However, many fighters embraced the effectual truth revealed by Ultimate Fighting.
 As a result the world of martial arts started to get all mixed up.

-Some kickboxers started to train submissions.
+Kickboxers trained submissions.
 Wrestlers learned some punching.
 Masters in one discipline started as eager newbies in another.
-Like a bumblebee going from flower to flower, fighters participated in the cross-pollination of techniques and evolved skillsets far more complete than their old martial arts teachers and disciplines.
+Like a bumblebee going from flower to flower, these pioneering fighters like Bas Rutten, Maurice Smith, and Ken Shamrock participated in the cross-pollination of techniques and evolved skillsets far more complete than their old martial arts teachers and disciplines.

 By opening their mind, martial artists discarded loyalty to a single martial art and adopted evolution's philosophy of "adapt or die."
-The grades and awards of belts, trophies, and scholarships became less important.
+The grades, belts, trophies, medals, and scholarships became stepping stones and not end-goals.
 A fighters physical pain was the best barometer of whether a technique was good or bad.
-Human self-defense finally learned what every lifeform on Earth knows; artifical rulebooks will not save you in Nature.
+Finally, human self-defense learned what every lifeform on Earth knows; artifical rulebooks will not save you in Nature.

 No deer in the world depends on a judge to save it when fleeing a bear, as no bear depends on a pundit declaring it the winner to get its next meal.